Harshkumarspatel/HospitalityDomain/README.md

 # HospitalityDomain
-Data Analysis of Hotel bookings located in different cities.
+Data Analysis of Hotel chain bookings located in different cities.

 ## Table of Contents